-Lee Barclay, an owner, manages the Industrial Vegetation Division, heads up assignments for government contracts, large businesses and residential properties.
+Lee Barclay, a stockholder, manages the Industrial Vegetation Division, heads up assignments for governmental contracts, large businesses and residential properties.
 These projects include roadside applications, right-of-ways, gas and power lines, athletic fields and estate lawns.

-Lee started in agriculture while working at Ramsey’s Farm Supply in Morristown, TN, his hometown, while attending Walter State Community College.
-From there he attended UT Knoxville and graduated with a B.S. in Agricultural Economics.
-Afterwards, he was offered a position with Tipton County Co-op, where he became an expert on turf weed related issues.
+Lee became interested in agriculture while working at Ramsey’s Farm Supply in Morristown, Tenn., his hometown, while attending Walter State Community College.
+From there he attended University of Tennessee at Knoxville and graduated with a bachelor of science degree in agricultural economics.
+Afterward, he was offered a position with Tipton County Co-op, where he became an expert on turf weed related issues.